- Talk to an Expert

 By optimizing OEE, you can increase capacity, reduce costs, improve quality, and/or increase efficiencies in your production lines.
 Worximity’s Smart Factory analytics can help manufacturers benchmark and optimize their OEE to increase throughput, decrease downtime, and make cost-saving efficiency improvements.

-Measuring OEE allows managers to gain insight that allows them to properly identify opportunities to improve processes.
+By measuring OEE, managers gain insight that allows them to properly identify opportunities to improve processes.
 You can use factory OEE to compare your plant to others in the same industry and see where your benchmark falls within industry standards.
 OEE also calculates the value gap between current and future states of productivity.

 As the name suggests, continuous improvement (CI) is an ongoing effort to improve products, processes, or services by reducing waste and increasing quality.
 Continuous improvement efforts drive a competitive advantage for manufacturers that get it right.
 However, consistency is not easy to achieve.